mantidproject/documents/Design/Usage/AlgorithmUsageStatistics.md

 * time - The datetime of execution start
 * duration - (optional) the execution duration
 * details - (optional) Further details - for algorithms this will be a properties string, or possibly the python string of the Algorithm call.
+* internal - true/false True if the interaction was not a direct response to user interaction (maps to alg.isChild()).

-These would be sent in addition to these fields in common with the startup Usage details:
+These would be sent in addition to several fields in common with the startup Usage details.
+Take a look at the example json in the appendix for an example of a proposed message.

-* User ID hash
-* host ID hash

 ###New Code

-####API::UsageService
+####Kernel::UsageReporter

-We would create a new service class called Usage Service which would be responsible for collating, and sending all usage data.
+We would create a new class called UsageReporter which would be responsible for collating, and sending all usage data.
 This would centralise all the logic covering Usage Reporting including:

 1. Detecting if repoting is enabled
 1. Registering the startup of Mantid
 1. Sending Startup usage reports, immediately, and every 24 hours thereafter
 1. Registering feature usage, and storing in a feature usage buffer
 1. Sending Feature usage reports on application exit, and when the feature usage buffer is above a size threshold.
+This will need to be timed during development to ensure it does not add significantly to application shutdown.

 ###### Implementation Notes:
+This class will be owned and served out from the ConfigService throu a new UsageReporter method.
+The ConfigService will also be responsible for the setup and lifetime of the UsageReporter class.
+This is beacuse the UsageReporter needs to send a data package as part of it's destructor and needs the ConfigSerivice to still be available when it does that.

+The Usage report will have methods to :

+1. set and get an enabled status
+2. set the Application string, defaulting to "Mantidplot"
+3. flush the feature usage buffer
+4. set the interval for checking if time based jobs need to be done.

+Other Notes :

 1. Use Poco::Timer to handle the timed aspects of the class
   1. The 24 resend of startup data